wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.6 =
+= 0.1.7 =
-* Fixes user roles error on installs with a non-default db prefix.
+* The plugin now works on directory-based installs.